jennarbates/StratigraphyGenerator/docs/project/contributing-docs.md

 Every image needs non-empty alt text — the checker fails the build otherwise.
 Write it to describe what the image *shows*, not that it is an image.

+## Continuous integration and deployment

+`.github/workflows/docs.yml` runs on every push to `main` and on every pull request.
+It installs both dependency sets, then runs each check as its own step so a failure names itself:

+1. `check_docs.py` — links, front matter, orphan pages
+2. `check_coverage.py` — module documentation coverage
+3. `validate_visual_manifest.py` — the visual manifest, both directions
+4. `check_readme_sync.py` — README against the navigation
+5. `pytest tests/` and the Node test suites
+6. `mkdocs build --strict`
+7. A regeneration check: `generate_diagrams.py` must produce no diff against the committed SVGs, so a hand-edited or stale diagram cannot ship

+Pushes to `main` that pass then deploy the built site to GitHub Pages.

+**Enabling deployment is a one-time repository setting.** Under *Settings → Pages*, set the source to **GitHub Actions**.
+Until that is done the `deploy` job fails and the published URL returns 404; the checks themselves are unaffected.

+`site/` stays gitignored.
+Pages deploys from the workflow artifact, never from a committed build.

 ## Testing the tooling

 The documentation tooling has its own tests: